Labor Relations

 Individuals considered to be members of the family are the employee’s spouse or same or opposite sex domestic partner, child, parent, grandparent, grandchild, sibling.
 It also includes individuals in the following relationships with the employee’s spouse or domestic partner: child, parent and grandparent.
 “Child” also includes a child of a legal guardian or de facto parent, regardless of age or dependency status and those to whom the employee is “in loco parentis” or “de facto” parent as well as a child of a legal guardian or de facto parent.
 Parent and Parent in-law also includes de facto parent foster parent, stepparent, or legal guardian.

-Employees who separate from University service due to retirement or death shall be compensated for the unused sick leave accumulation from the date of most recent hire in a leave eligible position with the State of Washington at the rate of 25%.
+Employees who separate from University service due to retirement or death shall be compensated for the unused sick time off accumulation from the date of most recent hire in a leave eligible position with the State of Washington at the rate of 25%.
 Compensation shall be based upon the employee’s wage at the time of separation.
 For the purpose of this section, retirement shall not include vested out of service employees who leave funds on deposit with the retirement system.

 Section 4.
 Family Care Leave.
-In accordance with RCW 49.12 and WAC 296-130, employees shall be allowed to use any or all of their choice of sick leave or other paid time off to care for a family member (as defined above) who has a serious health condition or an emergency condition.
+In accordance with RCW 49.12 and WAC 296-130, employees shall be allowed to use any or all of their choice of sick time off or other paid time off to care for a family member (as defined above) who has a serious health condition or an emergency condition.
 Employees shall not be disciplined or otherwise discriminated against because of their exercise of these rights.

 Article 5 – Vacations